 I have wide interests in the field of political theory.
 Although in the past I have done some work in the history of political thought, my research is now focussed on issues in contemporary political theory and philosophy.
-These include: theories of justice and equality; democratic theory; the concepts of nationality and citizenship; multiculturalism and immigration; and global justice.
-I have recently been involved in co-editing two books that are due to appear in late 2019.
-One collects articles by philosophers on the moral and political issues posed by the refugee crisis.
-The other is multidisciplinary and brings together political philosophers, political scientists and political psychologists to explore liberal nationalist claims about the beneficial effects of national identities.
-I will also shortly publish a short book defending political self-determination in the face of current scepticism about that idea.
+These include: theories of justice and equality; democratic theory; the concepts of nationality, citizenship and territory; multiculturalism and immigration; and global justice.

 Current Research Projects

 I am currently working on two papers that are follow-ups to articles recently accepted for publication.
 One examines how the duty of rescue might be affected by the responsibility of the person in need of rescue for having got into danger; the other compares and contrasts Rawls and Sidgwick on desert and distributive justice, implying that in this respect Rawls remained closer to the utilitarian tradition than is often realised.
 In the longer term I intend to continue work on questions related to immigration: in particular, together with Christine Straehle, I am planning a research project on the ethical and political issues raised by climate-induced migration.
 I will also pursue my long-standing interest in liberal nationalism, and hope to co-author with Lea Ypi a for-and-against volume on nationalism's potential as a vehicle for progressive change in the world today

 'Needs-based Justice: Theory and Evidence' in A. Bauer and M. Meyerhuber (eds.), Empirical Research and Normative Theory, Berlin, De Gruyter.